CityOfDetroit/iet/src/posts/geocoding.md

 ### Javascript

-Let's pretend we're building a web map.
-This web map will have an search box that accepts text input.
+Let's say we're tasked with building a web map.
+This web map will have a search box that accepts an address as text input.
 When someone searches an address, the map should fly-to that place.
-We want to read this input and request the address' associated lat-lng coordinates from the geocoder to reposition the center of our map.
+So, we'll need to read this input and request the address' associated lat-lng coordinates from the geocoder to reposition the center of our map.

 Assuming you're working in an environment that supports the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), you might write a function like this: